Lrssn-blog/Style-guide/Javascript.md

 This may consist of any module-local declarations (constants, variables, classes, functions, etc), as well as any exported symbols.

 # Formatting
 Terminology Note: block-like construct refers to the body of a class, function, method, or brace-delimited block of code.
-Note that, by 5.2 Array literals and 5.3 Object literals, any array or object literal may optionally be treated as if it were a block-like construct.
+Any array or object literal may optionally be treated as if it were a block-like construct.

 ## Braces
 Braces are required for all control structures (i.e. if, else, for, do, while, as well as any others), even if the body contains only a single statement.
 The first statement of a non-empty block must begin on its own line.